 Annuities are often one of the most complex investments in the financial services industry.
-Yet, many investors purchase them for their alleged safety or “guaranteed lifetime income,” which may appear attractive as a source for retirement income.
-Unfortunately, annuity guarantees often omit their potential disadvantages, such as high fees, withdrawal limits and strict requirements.
+Yet, many investors purchase annuities for their alleged safety or “guaranteed lifetime income.”
+These features may appear attractive as a source for retirement income, but unfortunately, annuity guarantees often omit the potential disadvantages, such as high fees, withdrawal limits and strict requirements.

-Our founder Ken Fisher is known for his less-than-flattering statements about annuities.
-Many annuity contracts are long, complex and confusing, such that even many insurance agents may not fully understand all their details.
-Before buying an annuity, it is helpful to become familiar with the basics of these complicated insurance products.
+Our founder, Ken Fisher, is known for his less-than-flattering statements about annuities.
+Many annuity contracts are long, complex and confusing, such that even many insurance agents may not fully understand all the details.
+Before buying an annuity, it is helpful familiarize yourself with the basics of these complicated insurance products.

 There are several different types of annuities, but the two basic types are deferred and immediate.

 - Deferred annuities: You deposit a lump sum with an insurance company and let it grow tax deferred until a point in time defined in your contract.

 - Immediate annuities: You deposit a lump sum for a guaranteed income stream, which you begin to receive after making your initial investments.

 Within the deferred and immediate annuity categories, additional categories exist, such as fixed annuities and variable annuities.

 Fixed annuities generally guarantee a certain interest rate.
 The payout is a fixed sum similar to a certificate of deposit (CD).
 The value of your principal will not fluctuate based on market movements, but the rate of return is generally lower than other annuities.
 Also, the interest rate can change at the end of a predetermined time frame, and in certain market conditions you may get a better rate from a CD.